||Date & Time|

 Sunset Kayak Socials

 Experience the beauty of South Florida's coastal waterways on a kayak tour around Deerfield Island Park.
 The tour begins with a quick instructional/safety review, followed by sunset over the Hillsboro River.
 Participants will be able to see coastal birds flock to the mangroves for their nightly roost.
 A picnic features cheeses, desserts, and other snacks will be provided.
 Water will also be provided, but participants are also welcome to bring your own beverages.
 The tour is two hours long and is appropriate for all levels of paddlers.
-Space is limited to 10 kayaks maximum, and you must be 21 or older to participate.
+Space is limited, and you must be 21 or older to participate.
 Kayaks depart from and return to Sullivan Park in Deerfield Beach (Riverview Road at the western end of the Intracoastal Waterway bridge).
 The fee is $15 if you bring your own kayak or paddleboard; $30 if you rent a kayak (rental includes a single or double kayak, paddles, and U.S. Coast Guard-approved life jackets).
 You must bring your own white navigation light or flashlight or rent one for $10.
 Preregistration/payment is required by registering online or calling 954-357-5100.